 Transfer of Wealth Tax to Autonomous Communities

-Wealth Tax is a tax whose yield is transferred in its entirety to the Autonomous Communities, under the terms established in organic Law 8/1980, of 22 September, on the Financing of Autonomous Communities (LOFCA), as amended by last time by Organic Law 3/2009, of 18 December (Official State Gazette of 19), and in Act 22/2009 , of 18 December, which regulates the system of financing of the Autonomous Communities of common regime and Cities with the Statute of Autonomy and modifies certain tax rules (Official State Gazette of 19).
+The Wealth Tax is a tax whose performance is transferred in its entirety to the Autonomous Communities, in the terms established in Organic Law 8/1980, of September 22, on the Financing of the Autonomous Communities ( LOFCA ), last modified by Organic Law 3/2009, of December 18 ( BOE of December 19) , and in Law 22/2009, of December 18, which regulates the financing system of the Autonomous Communities of the common regime and Cities with Statute of Autonomy and modifies certain tax regulations ( BOE of December 19).

-As a result of the transfer, the Autonomous Communities may assume regulatory powers over the tax-free threshold, tax rate and deductions and rebates of the payment.
+As a consequence of the transfer, the Autonomous Communities may assume regulatory powers over the exempt minimum, tax rate and deductions and bonuses from the quota.

-The deductions and bonuses approved by the Autonomous Communities will be, in any case, compatible with those established in the state tax regulations and will not be able to entail a modification of the tax.
-These deductions or regional bonuses are applied after those regulated by the State regulations.
+The deductions and bonuses approved by the Autonomous Communities will be, in any case, compatible with those established in the state regulations regulating the Tax and may not imply a modification of them.
+These regional deductions or bonuses are applied after those regulated by State regulations.

-If the Autonomous Communities do not use the regulatory powers on this Tax, the State regulations will apply, failing this.
+If the Autonomous Communities do not use their regulatory powers over this Tax, failing that, the State regulations will apply.

-Furthermore, it must be taken into account that Act 41/2003, of 18 November, on Property Protection of persons with Disabilities and amending the Civil Code, the Civil Procedure Act and the Tax Regulations, in their additional provision, establishes the second , which the Autonomous Communities may declare the exemption in Wealth Tax of the assets and rights that are part of the protected assets of persons with disabilities.
+On the other hand, it must be taken into account that Law 41/2003, of November 18, on the Property Protection of Persons with Disabilities and the modification of the Civil Code, the Civil Procedure Law and the Tax Regulations establishes, in its second Additional Provision, that the Autonomous Communities may declare the exemption from the Wealth Tax of the assets and rights that make up the protected assets of people with disabilities.